IAmLior/NBAStats/README.md

 Using Kaggle "NBA games data" for achieving interesting insights over this data

 ## Getting started:
 1. create a Cassandra DB instance.
-You van do it using docker.
+You can do it using docker.
     ```docker pull cassandra:latest```
     ```docker run...```
 2. Configure the NBAStats keyspace on your cassandra cluster.